UHDanke/gd_docs/triggers/area.md

 **Target Group ID** and **Center Group ID** can be remapped.
 **EffectID** cannot be remapped.
 **Color Channel** (Area Tint) cannot be remapped.
-While **EffectID**s are not remappable, ID 0 can be used to apply the same Area effect to multiple different groups.
+While **EffectID**s are not remappable, ID 0 can be used to use the same Area trigger for multiple different groups.
 These instances can be stopped individually using a Control ID, but cannot be edited individually as only **GroupID**s or **EffectID**s can be used, which are not remappable.

 ## Area Parents and Group Parents

 If no Area Parents are present, the Group Parent acts as both Group Parent and Area Parent, and vice-versa.
+Group and Area Parents do not update dynamically, the choice is done at level start.
-With multiple Group Parents, the left-most, then bottom-most Group Parent is used.
+With multiple Group Parents in the same link, the left-most, then bottom-most Group Parent is used.
 Likewise for Area Parents.
-Group and Area Parents do not update dynamically, the choice is done at level start.
 The Group Parent is the center for the effect applied (Area Scale & Area Rotate).
 The Area Parent is the center used to calculate the distance from the Area trigger's center.
 With **DEAP** selected, the Area Parent will not be affected by the Area trigger.
 Linked objects will still be affected.